OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 ## Update:

 The knowledge of the notes above is up-to-date until the submission deadline (Nov.
 2024).
 However, given the rapid advancements in optimization and related fields, we aim to include updates to keep the discussion relevant and accurate.
-In the future, we intend to enhance the post, adopting a dynamic approach similar to tools like Geekbench or 3DMark, which continuously update for benchmarking and performance comparisons.
+In the future, we intend to further enhance the post, adopting a dynamic approach similar to tools like Geekbench or 3DMark for CPU/GPU benchmark, which continuously update for benchmarking and performance comparisons.

 - Nov.
 27, 2024: There appeared a new work on arXiv<d-cite key="zhang2024anytime"></d-cite>, which claimed to solve the anytime convergence issue mentioned in <d-cite key="kornowski2024open"></d-cite>, while the work has not been peer-reviewed, we list it here for reader's reference.*